awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.mysql80-upgrade-procedure.md

 Query OK, 0 rows affected (0.05 sec)
 ```

- Now we go through the same process as before: creating a snapshot from the original cluster, restoring the snapshot to a new MySQL 8\.0\-compatible cluster, and creating a writer instance to complete the upgrade process\.
+ Now we go through the same process as before\.
+We create a snapshot from the original cluster and restore the snapshot to a new MySQL 8\.0\-compatible cluster\.
+Then we create a writer instance to complete the upgrade process\.

 ```
 $ aws rds create-db-cluster-snapshot --db-cluster-id problematic-57-80-upgrade \